kwur/new-kwur-site/_posts/2009-05-21-cool-stuff-coming-up.md

   </p>

   <p>
-    <span style="font-weight:bold;">MAMADOU DIABIATE @ ST. LOUIS ART MUSEUM &#8211; FRIDAY (FREE!)</span>
+    <span style="font-weight:bold;">MAMADOU DIABIATE @ ST. LOUIS ART MUSEUM – FRIDAY (FREE!)</span>
   </p>

   <p>
-    <br />from SLAM&#8217;s website:
+    <br />from SLAM’s website:
   </p>

   <p>
-    &#8220;Celebrate African Arts Festival weekend with Malian kora musician Mamadou Diabate.
+    “Celebrate African Arts Festival weekend with Malian kora musician Mamadou Diabate.
 The kora, a 21-string harp-lute used primarily by the peoples of West Africa, is played to masterful effect by this Grammy-nominated musician.
 Currently based in the United States, Mamadou has performed at the African World Festival in Detroit, the Boston Museum of Fine Arts, and The Old Town School of Folk Music in Chicago.
-Interested in bringing the kora to new audiences, he plays with noted jazz and contemporary music ensembles but remains rooted in the traditions of the Manding kora and his family&#8217;s griot heritage.&#8221;
+Interested in bringing the kora to new audiences, he plays with noted jazz and contemporary music ensembles but remains rooted in the traditions of the Manding kora and his family’s griot heritage.”
   </p>

   <p>
-    <span style="font-weight:bold;">SCHLAFLY BREW & Q @ BOTTLEWORKS &#8211; FRIDAY & SATURDAY</span>
+    <span style="font-weight:bold;">SCHLAFLY BREW & Q @ BOTTLEWORKS – FRIDAY & SATURDAY</span>
   </p>

   <p>